lh3/lh3.github.com/_posts/2024-03-29-what-is-a-pangenome.md

 2000 for a purpose distinct from current uses.
 [Victor Tetz's definition][origin0] is fairly close to the modern definition except that it is applied to all living organisms.
 These definitions are rarely cited nowadays.
+The [pan-genome wiki page][wiki] currently focuses on bacterial pangenomes.

 [comp-review]: https://pubmed.ncbi.nlm.nih.gov/27769991/
 [first]: https://pubmed.ncbi.nlm.nih.gov/11261250/